annenkov/stratego-sll/readme.rst

 Running the project
 -------------------
 1. You need Eclipse.
 Tested for Eclipse 3.5.0 (Helios) and 4.2.0 (Juno)
 2. Install Spoofax 1.1 (use "Help/Install New Software...", update site URL: http://download.spoofax.org/update/stable/).
-Also, read `instructions <http://metaborg.org/wiki/spoofax/download>`_
+Details `here <http://metaborg.org/wiki/spoofax/download>`_
 3. Clone this project and add to workspace.
 4. Build project (from menu "Project/Build Project" or right-click on build.main.xml and choose "Run as/Ant Build")
 5. Now you can run examples from "test" folder.

+Eclipse can mark some files with errors even after successful build.
+But when you open such files this mark goes away.
+I think, it's a Spoofax issue.

 Simple Lazy Language (SLL)
 --------------------------